JohnGJackson0/InversionX/README.md

 # InversionX

-InversionX is a TypeScript library designed to simplify dependency injection in your projects.
-It allows you to manage your dependencies easily, promoting better code organization and testability.
+InversionX is a TypeScript library that streamlines dependency injection and type handling for your preferred framework.
+It operates seamlessly without the need for configuration of reflect-metadata or decorators.

 ## Installation